daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 Irregular foci provide a basket of disparate abilities.
 Usually that's because the overarching theme is one that demands variability and access to several different kinds of abilities.
 Often, these foci are found in genres that suggest additional rule tweaks to leverage their use even further, such as power shifts in the superhero genre and spellcasting in the fantasy genre.
 However, other irregular foci are possible.

-**Connection:** Choose four relevant connections from the Focus Connections list.
+**Connexion:** Choisissez quatre connexions pertinentes dans la liste des Connections de Motivation.

-**Additional Equipment:** Any object necessary to the focus's theme.
+**Equipement Supplémentaire:** Any object necessary to the focus's theme.
 For instance, a
 superhero-themed focus might grant a superhero costume.

-**Minor Effect Suggestions:** The target is also dazed for one round, during which time all of its tasks are hindered.
+**Suggestions d'Effet Mineur:** The target is also dazed for one round, during which time all of its tasks are hindered.

-**Major Effect Suggestions:** The target is stunned and loses its next turn.
+**Suggestions d'Effet Majeur:** The target is stunned and loses its next turn.

-The following are examples and not meant to provide a complete list of all possible foci in this category.
+La liste ci-après ne sont que des exemples et n'est pas une liste complète de toutes les Motivations possibles pour cette catégorie.

 * Canalise les Bénédictions Divines
 * A des Ascendants Nobles